orblivion/ntfy/.sandstorm/README_DETAILS.md

 * Figure out why go.sum changed when I ran `make` for linux?
 * Make a version for my release - v2.11.0~s1 - As a git tag along my Sandstorm fork, and in pkgdef.
+* Test
+    * Keep this all around for if we switch to Caddy.
+    * Do websocket-based connections work?
     * Server security and performance testing (mostly not necessary until we add the Admin API)
-	* Make sure API response time from a sleeping grain is still low now that I'm using Caddy
+        * Make sure API response time from a sleeping grain is still low if I ever switch back to Caddy
         * Make sure curl $API/$ADMIN URLS don't give me the admin
         * Make sure I can't somehow get the offer template via the API.
 Try opening it in a browser to see.
             * Don't forget that we're not calling Sandstorm at the root URL.
 Does that matter though?
             * I think it makes requests to parent though.
+    * See what happens if I use multiple API URLs.
+        * If I use it on two different phones, will I get duplicate Mastodon (etc) notifications?
+Or will it be a different topic per phone?
+        * If I use it for scripts, will it be okay?
+        * If I change the "default server" on Android to a new API URL, will all the topics (UnifiedPush and otherwise) continue to work okay?
+(This is sort of an Android app issue)
+        * If something goes wrong, put in some language that we should avoid using different API URLs (which SUCKS UI-wise since it never shows the same one twice)
 * Block all access for shared grains.
     * If need be, only create one sharing profile and one permission, and don't include the permission?
     * Can't rely on checking X-Sandstorm-User because they might share with an authenticated user.